 - 2 core courses

 - elective courses

 - thesis development seminar

 - 3 semesters as a teaching assistant

 - dissertation defense

-Elective courses provide specialized training in the concepts and methods of one or more of the areas of program specialization: evolution, ecology, and environmental biology.
+Elective courses provide specialized training in the concepts and methods of evolution, ecology, and/or environmental biology.
 Courses taken to fulfill foreign language requirements are not considered “science” credits.
-Generally we recommend students take 5-6 electives total (3-4 for students with advanced standing).
 Students’ mentors and committees should advise on the number and content of elective courses.
-Keep in mind that courses at other selected universities in the area, those that are part of the inter-university doctoral consortium (CUNY, NYU, Stony Brook, Princeton, AMNH etc.), can be used as electives.
+Courses at other selected universities in the area, those that are part of the inter-university doctoral consortium (CUNY, NYU, Stony Brook, Princeton, AMNH etc.), can be used as electives.
 You will need to consult those universities’ websites for information on current course offerings, and complete the appropriate paperwork (available from GSAS, not the department).

 Students generally fulfill additional credits with directed readings and research courses.
 These give the student the freedom to design their own course of study, within their supervisor’s guidelines.
-To that end, students and supervisors should discuss expectations about the amount of time devoted to the directed studies, the frequency of meetings, and what they anticipate resulting products to be, and then summarize this information in the directed studies form.
 The form has to be signed by the supervisor and DGS.
-Generally, students are expected to devote 3-4 hours of directed studies per week for one credit, so for example a student would spend about 10-12 hours per week on a three-credit course
+Generally, students are expected to devote 3-4 hours of directed studies per week for one credit.

 Mandatory Thesis Development 6-Credit Seminar